sarapojaku/Atlas_Travel/README.md

 Client dashboard is fully interactive and showcases spending and trip history

 🛠 Roadmap / To-Do
-- Fix booking cancellation button so it deletes the booking from spending and revenue columns
 - Add a bill button in the Upcoming Trips in myProfile.php so they can download the bill from there too
-- Etc…